 Fecal incontinence (FI) is the involuntary passage of fecal matter through anus or inability to control the discharge of bowel contents.
 Its severity can range from an involuntary passage of flatus to complete evacuation of fecal matter.
-Depending on the severity of disease, it has a significant impact on patient’s quality of life .
+Depending on the severity of the disease, it has a significant impact on a patient’s quality of life .

 It is vital to understand the physiology of continence to understand the pathophysiology of incontinence.
 The anatomical structures which help to maintain control of bowel function are the following:

 To maintain fecal continence, there is a complex interplay of several organ systems and nerves.
 As the fecal mass presents to the rectum, this causes distension.
 The sensation of rectal distension is transmitted by the parasympathetic nerves (S2-S4), which induces relaxation of the rectoanal inhibitor reflex and contraction of the rectoanal contractile reflex.
 The rectal lining has a rich supply of nerve endings that can sample if the mass is liquid or solid.
 It is believed that abnormal sampling and lowered anorectal sensation most likely contribute to fecal incontinence in many individuals.
 Any pathology that interferes with these processes like trauma, stroke, vaginal delivery or paralysis can result in fecal incontinence.

 Fecal incontinence can be differentiated as the following three different subtypes:

 Essential history to assess underlying etiology in FI include:

 There are Tools for evaluating fecal incontinence based on surveys.

 A detailed neurological exam should be performed to evaluate for neurological disease.
 A detailed rectal exam is a key in the evaluation of FI; it can be best divided into following steps, but the accuracy of rectal exam and evaluation of various structures depend to a large extent on examiner’s experience: